lenskit/binpickle/docs/index.rst

 * Optional per-buffer compression
 * Memory-mapped buffers (when uncompressed) for efficiently sharing

 BinPickle wraps Python's pickling functionality, so any object that can be pickled (including SciKit models) can be stored with BinPickle.
-If the object supports Pickle Protocol 5 (or stores most of its data in NumPy arrays, which in recent versions support Pickle 5), then large array data will be efficiently stored, either compressed (with Blosc compression by default) or page-aligned and ready for memory-mapping, possibly into multiple processes simultaneously.
+If the object supports Pickle Protocol 5 (or stores most of its data in NumPy arrays, which in recent versions support Pickle 5), then large array data will be efficiently stored, either compressed (using any compressor supported by :py:mod:`numcodecs`) or page-aligned and ready for memory-mapping, possibly into multiple processes simultaneously.

 Quick Start
 -----------